 Lastly—and this is important—don’t stack your records.
 The weight can bend or misalign the discs, which you really don’t want to happen.
 Instead, set out to find the proper shelving and ensure that each vinyl is standing upright.
 If you want to lay down a soft surface for them to stand on, by all means, do it!

 Starting Your Vinyl Collection

 There’s no right or wrong way to start collecting records.
 We just encourage you to embrace the experience; go hunting in your local record store, calibrate your turntable, and try and find the albums dear to your heart!
-Thankfully, with the resources made available during this epic comeback of vinyl, this should be an easy and rewarding endeavor.
+Thankfully, with the resources made available during this epic comeback of vinyl records, this should be an easy and rewarding endeavor.

 8 Easy and Affordable Ways to Clean Your Vinyl Records by Hand

 How to Calibrate Your Turntable for the Best Possible Sound